Information and discussion on all aspects of British photographic history

 Added by Michael Wong on December 12, 2012 at 22:24 — No Comments

 The history of photography is rich with chemical innovations and insights, producing hundreds of different processes to develop images in unique and often beautiful ways.
 But these historical images can be difficult to conserve, especially since each type of photograph requires a different preservation technique.
-While two photos could look very similar, they may differ…Continue
+While two photos could look very similar, they may…Continue

 Added by Michael Wong on December 1, 2012 at 19:54 — No Comments